HuMIn-Game-Lab/lab-3-flowscript-interpreter-kassi-bertrand/Report/README.md

 - reassign a variable with another variable that does not exist
 - Reuse job identifiers.
 - Forget an opening or closing brace or brackets
+- Create a variable name starting with a number
+- Leave an identifier in the middle of code

 Let's consider the `variables.fscript` file which showcases variables usage: